gregpalmr/alluxio-trino-edge-cache/README.md

      /dev/shm/alluxio_cache/
      /dev/shm/alluxio_cache/LOCAL

 c.
-Back on the first shell session, run a Trino query to cause Alluxio Edge to cache some files:
+Back on the trino-coordinator shell session, run a Trino query to cause Alluxio Edge to cache some files:

      SELECT count(*) AS No_Of_ACCTS FROM default.customer
      WHERE acctbal > 1000.00 AND acctbal < 7500.00;

-Then, on the second shell session, check the number of cache objects Alluxio Edge created.
+Then, on the trino-worker1 shell session, check the number of cache objects Alluxio Edge created.
 Run the command:

      find /dev/shm/alluxio_cache/ | wc -l